ea-ae/under/README.md

 ![Members](https://i.imgur.com/9XaKHMW.png)

-### Anonimity
+### Anonymity

-Cultists know only the identities of people they recruit and have recruited.
+Cultists know only the identities of the people they recruit and have recruited.
 Some of your members might be snitches, spies, or secret informants.
-If a traitor finds out your identity, it won't end good for you.
+If a traitor finds out your identity, it won't end well for you.

 ![Anonimity](https://i.imgur.com/gHUIExy.png)

 ### Crimes

 A part of the game is similar to the many mafia/gang games out there.
 You can make your cultists perform crimes, but there's a risk they'll get arrested or killed.

-During crimes you are able to make important decisions that will change the outcome of the crime.
+The choices you make and the specializations of your cultists play a big role in how a crime will turn out.

 ### The Underworld